Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 • ✔️ 15+ tok/s: comfortable interactive chat — the response appears faster than you can read it

-• ✔️ 8–15 tok/s: usable, but noticeable delays on longer responses
+• ✔️ 8–15 tok/s: usable, but noticeable delays for long responses

 • ⚠️ 3–6 tok/s: acceptable for one-off tasks (debugging, analysis), frustrating for active chat